lifewatch/pyhydrophone/README.md

 If the serial number is passed, the calibration information will automatically be obtained from http://oceaninstruments.azurewebsites.net/App/#/%23).
-If when searching for your serial number there are multiple options, it is important that you specify the model of the hydrophone correctly (as listed in the calibration sheed in oceaninstruments) so the right calibration is selected.
+If when searching for your serial number there are multiple options, it is important that you specify the model of the hydrophone correctly (as listed in the calibration sheet in oceaninstruments) so the right calibration is selected.

 SoundTrapHF (inherited from SoundTrap) comes with a routine to read the *.dwv files from SoundTrap and store all the high frequency clicks as a pandas df to be able to work with them.